Nourhan66/Disk-Scheduling-Algorithms/README.md

     - This guide will help you visualize disc schedualing techniques using GUI.

 # Note
-   -You need to edit the full path of the assets inside GUI.py file line 13
-    put the full path of frame0 folder in assets folder
+   - You need to edit the full path of the assets inside GUI.py file line 13 put the full path of frame0 folder in assets folder

 # Instructions for Running the Project